 Following a misunderstanding, Angela and Honey think Wendy tricked them out of their chance to meet their heartthrob Gregg Vanderley, who is Stella’s co-star.
 After this, their spite grows even worse.
 They try to frame Wendy for stealing exam papers.
 When this fails, they trick Wendy into an old tower and intend her to have a nasty accident.
 Wendy breaks her wrist because of this.
 The doctor has her stay off school until further notice.

 But even while laid up in bed with a broken wrist, poor Wendy gets no respite from being constantly compared to her sister.
 Instead of offering sympathy, Wendy’s mother scolds her for missing out on the end-of-term school exams because of her injury while Stella always came out top in them.
-All the same, it is just as well the bullies’ trick had Wendy miss the exams, because the constant comparison with Stella and the bullying had inevitably impeded her progress during the term.
-From the sound of things, the parents have been getting reports that Wendy is not doing well at school.

 While in bed, Wendy ponders over another thing she has noticed: Stella has not contacted her family of late, not even when she was in the neighbourhood recently with Vanderley.
-Also, the TV network is running repeats of Goldengirl instead of the new season, which Wendy finds suspicious.
+Also, the TV network is running repeats of Goldengirl instead of the new season, which Wendy finds strange.
 So Wendy takes advantage of her remaining time off school to go to London and do some investigating.

 Stella disappeared instead of going home, because she was too afraid and ashamed of what the parents will say because they’re so full of themselves about her.
 Also, Stella has not experienced disaster before, so Wendy realises she must be taking it extremely badly.
 Furthermore, Stella is completely broke; Wendy later learns Stella frittered away her salary on the high life instead of investing it, except for a trust fund.